Anik720/book-management-system/README.md

 # 📚 Book Management System (NestJS)

-A simple RESTful API for managing books and authors, built with [NestJS](https://nestjs.com/) and [SQLite](https://www.sqlite.org/) using [TypeORM](https://typeorm.io/).
+A simple RESTful API for managing books and authors, built with [NestJS](https://nestjs.com/) and MongoDB using Mongoose.
 This project demonstrates best practices in architecture, data validation, error handling, and testing.

 ---